Plnt/lightning-lizards/README.md

 # Speakers Mar 26th 2015

  - jreidinger: web server to see and download content of squid cache
- - bkutil: you are not so smar - a celebration of self-delusion (a book review)
+ - bkutil: you are not so smart - a celebration of self-delusion (a book review)

 # Event notes